2025–2026 Iran–United States negotiations: Post-third round developments

-France warned that if no deal was reached on Iran's nuclear program, it was prepared to trigger the snapback mechanism to restore U.N. sanctions to reinstate the U.N. sanctions that were lifted under the JCPOA.
-Along with Britain and Germany, France could activate this process before the JCPOA expires in October, which would permanently cut Iran off from key technology, investment, and European markets, dealing a severe blow to its economy.
-However, Iranian foreign minister Araghchi later warned the European parties against initiating snapback sanctions, cautioning that such a move would severely harm the negotiations — a warning he repeated several times in the following weeks.
+France warned that if no deal was reached on Iran's nuclear program, it was prepared to trigger the snapback mechanism to reinstate U.N. sanctions that were lifted under the JCPOA.
+Along with Britain and Germany, France could activate this process before the JCPOA expired in October, which would permanently cut Iran off from key technology, investment, and European markets, dealing a severe blow to its economy; however, Iranian foreign minister Araghchi later warned the European parties against initiating snapback sanctions, cautioning that such a move would severely harm the negotiations—a warning he repeated several times in the following weeks.
 Iran proposed holding further talks with European participation, while also offering investment opportunities.

-On April 30, US Treasury sanctioned 6 Chinese chemical components companies connected to Iran.

-On May 1, defense secretary Hegseth posted that Iran will pay for supporting Houthis attacks on merchant ships in Red Sea crisis.
-President Trump warned secondary sanctions on entities buying any oil and petrochemicals from Iran.
+On April 30, the US Treasury sanctioned 6 Chinese chemical components companies connected to Iran.
+On May 1, defense secretary Hegseth posted that Iran will pay for supporting Houthi attacks on merchant ships in Red Sea crisis.
+President Trump warned of secondary sanctions on entities buying any oil or petrochemicals from Iran.
 Rubio warned to walk away from nuclear enrichment.
-Araghchi canceled the May 4 meeting on "technical reason".
-Trump called for full dismantling of nuclear enrichment.
-Iran then created a new ballistic missile and threatened to hit US military bases.
-Revolutionary Guard General Salami has warned that IRGC would open hell gates on invaders.
+Araghchi canceled the May 4 meeting citing a "technical reason".
+Trump has called for the full dismantling of nuclear enrichment.
+Iran then unveiled a new ballistic missile and threatened to hit US military bases.
+Revolutionary Guard General Salami warned that IRGC would open hell gates on invaders.

 The fourth round of negotiations, originally scheduled for May 3, 2025, in Rome, was postponed amid rising tensions.
-Iranian officials cited U.S. sanctions, military action against the Houthis, and what they described as "contradictory behaviour and provocative statements" by Washington as contributing factors, while stating that a new date would depend on the U.S. approach.
-Oman, which has mediated previous rounds, referred to logistical reasons for the delay.
+Iranian officials cited US sanctions, military action against the Houthis, and what they described as "contradictory behaviour and provocative statements" by Washington as contributing factors, while stating that a new date would depend on the US approach.
+Oman, which mediated previous rounds, referred to logistical reasons for the delay.
 A source familiar with the matter indicated that the United States had not confirmed its participation, and that the timing and venue for the next round remained unconfirmed.

-The negotiations are taking place amid daily rolling blackouts across Iran due to ongoing electricity shortages.
+The negotiations were taking place amid daily rolling blackouts across Iran due to ongoing electricity shortages.
 Supporters of Iran's nuclear program argue that the country requires nuclear energy for electricity generation.